gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 # Benchmark Output #2

 In this example run, we'll modify the server to run only 1 RXQ leaving the client the same.
 Using `vi` edit `./reinvent_dpdk_udp_integration_test` on the server box completing the following changes.
+Do not change the client.
 The lines below show what should appear in the file **after edit**.
 All other lines should remain absolutely unchanged.
-Note you comment out (shown) or remove entirely the RSS lines:
+Note you may comment out (shown) or remove entirely the RSS config lines:

 ```
 export TEST_SERVER_DPDK_NIC_DEVICE_MEMPOOL_RXQ_SIZE="2048"